 Catch-a-Ride (CaR) is a social service program that provides volunteer transportation to medical appointments, food pantries and social service agencies within Johnson County.

 Before applying for Catch-a-Ride services, please review the Catch-a-Ride handbook (English) or Catch-a-Ride handbook (Spanish).
 All Johnson County residents interested in utilizing the Catch-a-Ride volunteer transportation service must complete a Catch-a-Ride application (English) or Catch-a-Ride application (Spanish).
 Applications and handbooks can also be mailed to residents who are unable to complete the application online or do not have access to a printer.

 Where can CaR take me?

 Catch-a-Ride volunteer drivers transport Johnson County residents to medical appointments, food pantries and social service agencies such as the Housing Authority, Department for Children & Families Services, Social Security Administration, etc.

 Destinations must be in Johnson County.
 Exceptions are made for some medical appointment destinations (St. Luke's on the Plaza, St. Joseph Medical Center and UMKC Dental School) but are limited based on the availability of volunteer drivers.

-All ride requests must be placed with five business days advanced notice.
+All ride requests must be placed with a minimum of five business days advanced notice.

 How much does CaR Cost?

 Catch-a-Ride is a donation based program with basic funding provided by Johnson County Government.
-Donation letters are sent monthly to those who utilize the program.
+Donation letters are mailed monthly to those who utilize the program.